So you want to be a virtual assistant?

 Accounting software – like Quickbooks – allows the business owner to add users to their account.
 This will allow you as the bookkeeper to handle everything remotely.

 For example, let’s say you’re working for a business owner who sells products on Etsy.
-In this case, you might be responsible for entering the daily Revenue earned from Etsy into Quickbooks.
+In this case, you might be responsible for handling the weekly activities that come with that business.

 Don’t be intimated by the financial software.
 It’s entirely possible to become a virtual bookkeeper even if you’re learning how to become a virtual assistant with no experience.

 You just need the right training.